The Middle (Jimmy Eat World song): Reception

-Dylan Strome chose "The Middle" as his goal song upon joining the Washington Capitals in 2022, being played when he scores at home games.

 Music video

-The song's video (directed by Paul Fedor) featuring young people in underwear received plenty of play on MTV, especially on Total Request Live.

-The music video features a fully clothed teenage boy (Josh Keleher) who attends a pool party at which Jimmy Eat World is playing, only to find everyone, except the band, in their underwear.
+The music video for "The Middle" was developed as a narrative-driven concept, marking a departure from the band’s earlier, more performance-oriented visuals.
+The creative direction centered on a high school house party scenario, reflecting the song's themes of social anxiety and belonging.
+In the clip, a teenage boy (Josh Keleher) attends a pool party at which Jimmy Eat World is playing, only to find everyone, except the band, in their underwear.
 Much of the crowd is making out, but the boy is excluded.
 Finally, out of frustration, he starts to strip to be like the others, only to bump into a teenage girl doing the same thing in the closet he is in.
 The kids keep their clothes on and leave the party, arms around each other, as the song concludes.

+The video was directed by Paul Fedor.
+The band granted Fedor significant creative control, prioritizing a concept that would resonate with audiences and receive substantial airplay.
+Fedor based the video's central idea on a scenario popularized by The Brady Bunch, in which individuals are encouraged to imagine others in their underwear to cope with nervousness.
+Casting initially drew from typical Los Angeles music video performers, though the production team ultimately sought a more relatable and diverse group of participants.
+In the days leading up to filming, many extras were recruited from Arizona State University, including friends and acquaintances of the band.
+The video received heavy rotation on MTV, particularly during a period when the network remained a major platform for music discovery via Total Request Live.